henridb/medium-articles/contextuality/main.md

 focus here on a fresh look on the subject by trying to start from an easy to grasp common ground, and introducing only strictly necessary notion as we go.

 So!
-We call a situation contextual when its actors need a knowledge of the context in order to explain the aftermath of the situation.
-And we also need to restrict the ability of the actors to only perform *local* actions (no faster than light communication).
+We call a situation contextual when its protagonists need a knowledge of the context in order to explain the aftermath of the situation.
+And we also need to restrict the ability of the protagonists to only perform *local* actions (no faster than light communication).
 Given this, let us examine a case where we would like to see if the situation is contextual or not.

 <figure>
 <img src="resources/medium.png" style="height:6cm"
-alt="A medium, as dreamed by DALL·E 2" />
+alt="A fortune teller, as dreamed by DALL·E 2" />
-<figcaption aria-hidden="true">A medium, as dreamed by DALL·E 2</figcaption>
+<figcaption aria-hidden="true">A fortune teller, as dreamed by DALL·E 2</figcaption>
 </figure>

 Let us say that we are very worried about a loved one who is at the other end of the world, potentially doing dangerous activities.
-In order to get reassured, we go and see a medium which would help us see our loved one and make sure he/she is doing OK.
-The medium welcomes us with a cryptic sentence "Your friend is eating your lunch".
+In order to get reassured, we go and see a fortune teller which would help us see our loved one and make sure he/she is doing OK.
+The fortune teller welcomes us with a cryptic sentence "Your friend is eating your lunch".
 At this point, you remember that you forgot the lunch you just bought on the counter of the kitchen, with your dog (Milly).
-It seems like the medium has a *non local* knowledge of the world: he knows something that happened at a distance and this without communication with the remote event.
+It seems like the fortune teller has a *non local* knowledge of the world: he knows something that happened at a distance and this without communication with the remote event.
 This said, you realize that it’s 11:30, you still have your lunch ticket peeking out of your pocket, and you have Milly’s hairs on your trousers.
-These three elements are part of the *context* of the current situation, and this is probably how the medium guessed what happened (or rather what is happening).
-So in the end the experience you just lived could be explained by a contextual explanation of the event, and the medium has likely no non local abilities.
+These three elements are part of the *context* of the current situation, and this is probably how the fortune teller guessed what happened (or rather what is happening).
+So in the end the experience you just lived could be explained by a contextual explanation of the event, and the fortune teller has likely no non local abilities.

 ## 1. Formal definition